ziqin/ShengBTE/FILE_MAP.md

 * integrals.f90: Routines used to calculate the lattice specific heat and the small-grain-limit reduced thermal conductivity

-* processes.f90: Calculation of the number of allowed processed, their scattering rate and their phase space volume
+* processes.f90: Calculation of the number of allowed three-phonon processes, their scattering rate and their phase-space volume

 * iterations.f90: Routines to set up the initial conditions for the iterative process and to perform iterations